pinkpigeondocs/Pink-Pigeon-Documentation/docs/1_Introduction/README.md

 ![Image of the Pink Pigeon logo](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/common_elements_images/pp_logo.png)

 Hello!
-We are Claire & Adrian, and our business is called [Pink Pigeon Digital Ltd][pp].
+We are Claire & Adrian, and our business is called [Pink Pigeon Digital Ltd][pp]..

 When all of this started, we really just wanted to run a [blog][ccc] online.